jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

 ## Identify

-This request asks the OAI-PMH server to identify itself and provide some useful information for the client
+This verb asks the OAI-PMH server to identify itself and provide some useful information for the client

 Incoming parameters: